kenatiod/MUT/Understanding Machine Understanding.md

 - **Motivation Shifts:** Evaluations of whether the AI exhibits motivation re-framing or altering incentives as it encounters new evidence.

-While subjective experience is difficult to evaluate, probing these explicit metacognitive and motivational modeling skills can shed light on whether an AI exhibits key hallmarks of human-like reflective capacities, self-modeling, rationale awareness and incentive alignment - critical for advanced, trustworthy comprehension.
+While subjective experience is difficult to evaluate, probing these explicit metacognitive and motivational modeling skills can shed light on whether an AI exhibits hallmarks of human-like reflective capacities, self-modeling, rationale awareness and incentive alignment - critical for advanced, trustworthy comprehension.

 #### 5.1.8 -- Answering the Unanswerable

-A key aspect of evaluating advanced comprehension is probing an AI system's ability to handle paradoxes, ambiguities and the limits of reason itself.
+Another aspect of evaluating advanced comprehension is probing an AI system's ability to handle paradoxes, ambiguities and the limits of reason itself.
 While most evaluations focus on assessing performance on well-defined tasks with clear solutions, true understanding may also require flexibility in confronting the nonsensical and unanswerable.

 To this end, the MUTT will incorporate Zen-style koans - paradoxical riddles or statements intentionally designed to subvert normal rational thinking processes.
 By presenting AI systems with these unanswerable prompts, observations can determine how they respond when their linguistic frameworks break down.